lfitchett/DiagnosticsModule/README.md

 # Diagnostics Module
-This module used device streams to pull diagnostics data from an Anure IoT Edge device.
+This module used device streams to pull diagnostics data from an Azure IoT Edge device.
 It currently supports copying dump files to a developers machine using a command line interface.
+It will take dump files from a shared volume and move them to a managed directory.
+It will keep the used space below a given limit by deleting the oldest files.

 ## Usage
 ### Module